-Before the start of each cycle, hematologic toxicity possibly related to blinded study drug must resolve to either baseline or at least Grade 2.
+Before re-initiation of blinded study drug, hematologic toxicity possibly related to blinded study drug must resolve to either baseline or at least Grade 2.

 9.4.1.1.4.
 Nonhematologic Toxicity

 If a patient experiences \geq Grade 3 nonhematologic toxicity possibly related to blinded study drug, then dosing must be suspended (until the toxicity resolves to either baseline or at least Grade 1) and the dose of blinded study drug must be reduced as outlined in Table JPBL.9.2.